Murbeckiella

-Murbeckiella is a genus of 5 species of flowering plants in the mustard family Brassicaceae.
-The species of the genus are native to mountainous areas in Southern Europe, the Caucasus and Northwest Africa.
+Murbeckiella is a genus of six species of flowering plants in the mustard family Brassicaceae.
+The species of the genus are native to mountainous areas in Southern Europe, the Caucasus, and Northwest Africa.

-They are native to France, Italy, Morocco, Portugal, Spain, Switzerland, Transcaucasia and Turkey.
+They are native to France, Italy, Morocco, Portugal, Spain, Switzerland, the Caucasus, and Turkey.

 The genus name of Murbeckiella is in honour of Svante Samuel Murbeck (1859–1946), a Swedish professor, botanist, pteridologist and explorer.

 It was first described and published in Bot.
 Not.
 1939 on page 468 in 1939.